It’s the holiday season! Which means lots of fun, celebration, aaaand…

 1. Anchor Yourself in Christ

 It’s catchy to say that “Jesus is the reason for the season;” yet around December, he kinda gets kicked to the curb.
-And I’m not talking about the debate whether you should say “Merry Christmas” versus “Happy Holidays;” I’m talking about personally being in his presence on a daily basis.
+And I’m not talking about the debate about whether you should say “Merry Christmas” versus “Happy Holidays;” I’m talking about personally being in his presence on a daily basis.

 There are a lot of ways to practice a dynamic relationship with Christ (see more ideas on how to read the Bible, how to pray and my quiet time bucket list).
 One practice to consider at this time of year is observing Advent.